Prithwis-2023/NASABot/README.md

 ## How does it work?

 ***Main Screen:***
 This program is designed to work very similar to an internet search engine.
-To simplify the search process, clicking on the search bar will open the drop down menu where the user can select the desired type of data they want.
+To simplify the search process, clicking on the search bar will open the drop-down menu where the user can select the desired type of data they want.

 ![image](https://github.com/Prithwis-2023/NASABot/assets/77130205/d03a82af-a6c9-46c0-b0ac-ecdec6e3a2be)